dreaminbb/zentyping/doc/No.1  play function module.md

 *This file compensate the process of playing

+# Term of playing
+- Never finish if there are wrong type.
+- There is no retry in same code.
+If you wanna start from nothing. player has to refresh code.

 # handle_keydown_for_play()
 To watch user input and del meta , ctl , alt ...
 Format input  be identifiable  for playing , comparison